The following information can be found on this page:

 Definition: Funds contributed from individuals, corporations, associations, foundations, clubs or other organizations external to the athletics program above the face value for tickets.

 Explanation: Donor contributions are funds provided in the reporting year from individuals, corporations, associations, foundations, clubs or other organizations and designated for the operations of the athletics program.
 This includes funds donated by outside contributors for the payment of debt service, lease payments or rental fee expenses for athletic facilities in the reporting year.
+This category also includes the market value of any in-kind contributions made in that fiscal year.
 All donor contributions are amounts received above face value for tickets, including cash and marketable securities but not pledges or contributions to be used in other reporting years.
-(Line 8).
-(From NCAA Financial Reports).
+(Line 8 and 9).
+(From NCAA MFRS reports).

 EADA: